 After the RFP Drops

 Proposal Pricing/Cost Volume/RFP Based – the actual cost volume, narrative and documentation for the audit file.
 This is the hard-core spreadsheet work, section B, documentation for the cost volume, and everything associated with the proposal as it relates to cost.
 Ideally, this is done with as much lead time as possible.
 In reality, it is always one of the last items to be complete as the pricer is waiting on subcontractor submissions, final verification of the staffing plan and any other shenanigans that come up in a color review.
 The goal is always to have it done in time for a thorough review.
 The key here is compliance, compliance, compliance.
 Follow the RFP to the T, focus on checking boxes and keep it simple.

 If you need any help with the above, please reach out to BOOST.
-We have SME’s who focus on each of the above areas and can support any phase of the pricing lifecycle.
+We have SME’s and strategic pricing experts who focus on each of the above areas and can support any phase of the pricing lifecycle.